Degenerating Hodge structure of one-parameter family of Calabi-Yau threefolds: Generic Torelli theorem

 Theorem \ref{generic} in particular applies to the families of Calabi--Yau threefolds with exactly one MUM point.
-Such examples include almost all one-parameter mirror families of complete intersection Calabi--Yau threefold in weighted projective spaces and homogeneous spaces (see \cite{vEvS} for more details).
+Such examples include almost all one-parameter mirror families of complete intersection Calabi--Yau threefolds in weighted projective spaces and homogeneous spaces \cite{vEvS}.
 We will discuss some Calabi--Yau threefolds with two MUM points in the next section.